Documentation Index

 This release requires a CloudFormation stack update.The full update takes ~30 minutes.
 Your data and environments are preserved.
 Running environments reconnect automatically after the update completes.Before you upgrade

 - Note your Prometheus metrics settings.
 The upgrade resets them.
 You will re-enter them afterward.
-See Monitoring and Metrics.
+See Custom metrics pipeline.

 -